apache/spark/docs/sql-error-conditions-invalid-aggregate-filter-error-class.md

 ## CONTAINS_AGGREGATE

-Expected a FILTER expression without aggregation, but found `<aggExpr>`.
+Expected a FILTER expression without an aggregation, but found `<aggExpr>`.

 ## CONTAINS_WINDOW_FUNCTION

-Expected a FILTER expression without window functions, but found `<windowExpr>`.
+Expected a FILTER expression without a window function, but found `<windowExpr>`.

 ## NON_DETERMINISTIC

-Expected non-deterministic FILTER expression.
+Expected a deterministic FILTER expression.

 ## NOT_BOOLEAN

-Expected FILTER expression of boolean type.
+Expected a FILTER expression of the BOOLEAN type.